PGScatalog/pgsc_calc/docs/explanation/geneticancestry.rst

 A second way to remove the effect of genetic ancestry on PGS distributions is to treat ancestry as a continuum (represented by loadings in PCA-space) and use regression to adjust for shifts therein.
-Using regression has the benefit of not assigning individuals to specific ancestry groups, which may be particularly problematic for empirical methods when an individual has an ancestry that isn’t well represented by the reference panel.
-The original incarnation of this method was proposed by Khera et al. (2019) [#Khera2019]_ and uses the PCA loadings to adjust for differences in the means of PGS distributions across ancestries by fitting a regression of PGS values based on PCA-loadings of individuals of the reference panel.
-To calculate the normalized PGS the predicted PGS based on the PCA-loadings is subtracted from the PGS and normalized by the standard deviation in the reference population to achieve PGS distributions that are centred at 0 for each genetic ancestry group (output column: ``Z_norm1``) with the benefit on not relying on any population labels during model fitting.
+Using regression has the benefit of not assigning individuals to specific ancestry groups, which may be particularly problematic for empirical methods when an individual has an ancestry that is not represented within the reference panel.
+This method was first proposed by Khera et al. (2019) [#Khera2019]_ and uses the PCA loadings to adjust for differences in the means of PGS distributions across ancestries by fitting a regression of PGS values based on PCA-loadings of individuals of the reference panel.
+To calculate the normalized PGS the predicted PGS based on the PCA-loadings is subtracted from the PGS and normalized by the standard deviation in the reference population to achieve PGS distributions that are centred at 0 for each genetic ancestry group (output column: ``Z_norm1``) while not relying on any population labels during model fitting.

 The first method (``Z_norm1``)  has the result of normalizing the first moment of the PGS distribution (mean); however, the second moment of the PGS distribution (variance) can also differ between ancestry groups.
-A second regression of the PCA-loadings on the squared residuals (difference of the PGS and the predicted PGS) can be fit to estimate a predicted standard deviation based on genetic ancestry, as was proposed by Khan et al. (2022). [#Khan2022]_  The predicted standard deviation (distance from the mean PGS based on ancestry) is used to normalize the residual PGS and get a new estimate of relative risk (output column: ``Z_norm2``) where the dispersion of the PGS distribution is more equal across ancestry groups.
+A second regression of the PCA-loadings on the squared residuals (difference of the PGS and the predicted PGS) can be fit to estimate a predicted standard deviation based on genetic ancestry, as was proposed by Khan et al. (2022). [#Khan2022]_  The predicted standard deviation (distance from the mean PGS based on ancestry) is used to normalize the residual PGS and get a new estimate of relative risk (output column: ``Z_norm2``) where the variance of the PGS distribution is more equal across ancestry groups and approximately 1.

 Implementation within ``pgsc_calc``